zio/zio/docs/datatypes/contextual/index.md

 ## Defining Services in ZIO

+A service is a group of functions that deals with only one concern.
+Keeping the scope of each service limited to a single responsibility improves our ability to understand code, in that we need to focus only on one topic at a time without juggling too many concepts together in our head.

+`ZIO` itself provides the basic capabilities through modules, e.g. see how `ZEnv` is defined.

 In the functional Scala as well as in object-oriented programming the best practice is to _Program to an Interface, Not an Implementation_.
 This is the most important design principle in software development and helps us to write maintainable code by:

 * Allowing the client to hold an interface as a contract and don't worry about the implementation.
 The interface signature determines all operations that should be done.